Department of Medicine Academic Division:

 A Brief History of the Cardiovascular Fellowship Program at the Westchester Medical Center

-Westchester Medical Center is in a 600 acre campus which includes the basic science labs of New York Medical College which provides a site for fellow research.
-The basic science labs have a particular strength in vascular biology, hypertension and cardiac stem cell research.
-Fellows also participate in ongoing clinical trials and the program hosts the site for two prestigious national journals.
+Westchester Medical Center sits within a 600 acre campus, which also includes the basic science labs of New York Medical College.
+The basic science labs have a particular strength in vascular biology, hypertension and cardiac stem cell research, and fellows are encouraged to collaborate in these research efforts.
+Fellows also participate in ongoing clinical trials, and the program hosts the site for two prestigious national journals.

-It has been our goal to attempt to mentor our fellows in a collegial, one-on-one fashion, and to try to combine the rigor of a New York fellowship program with a more relaxed and personalized experience.
-It is our hope that this approach will allow each fellow to learn to the best of his or her ability, experience the excitement of individual research, and to work interactively as an integral member of a team to improve the health care of all of our patients.
+It is our practice to mentor our fellows in a collegial, one-on-one fashion.
+We believe that this approach allows each fellow to learn to the best of his or her ability, experience the excitement of individual research, and to work interactively as an integral member of a team to improve the health of all of our patients.

 July 1, 2014